A B C D E F G H I J K L M N O P Q R S T U V W X Y X

 FDII. (see Foreign-derived intangible income).

 Filing status.
 Tax filers fall into one of five categories, depending on their marital status and family structure.
 A single person without children files as a single; a single parent with dependent children files as a head of household; a married couple, with or without children, files either as married filing joint or married filing separate; and a recent widow(er) may file as a qualifying widow(er), which is the same, in effect, as married filing joint.
-The standard deductions, bracket widths, and qualification criteria for certain credits and deductions vary by filing status.
+The standard deduction, bracket widths, and qualification criteria for certain credits and deductions vary by filing status.

 Fiscal policy.
 The way in which the federal government can affect the economy through tax and spending policies.
 Fiscal policy can boost economic activity, at least in the short run, through tax cuts and increases in spending.
-Fiscal policy can slow down the economy through tax increases or spending cuts.
+Fiscal policy can also slow down the economy through tax increases or spending cuts.

-Foreign-derived intangible income (FDII), US corporations can take a deduction for Foreign-derived intangible income, which is income from the sale of goods and services abroad that is attributable to intangible assets, such as patents, trademarks, and copyrights, held in the U.S. Foreign tax credit.
-A credit that allows U.S. residents to subtract foreign income taxes paid from the U.S. income tax due on income earned abroad.
+Foreign-derived intangible income (FDII).
+US corporations can claim a deduction for Foreign-derived intangible income, which is income from the sale of goods and services abroad attributable to intangible assets held in the US, such as patents, trademarks, and copyrights.

 G

 Gift tax.
 A tax levied on gifts in excess of a specified threshold.
-In 2018, no tax is levied on annual gifts of up to $15,000 per donor, per recipient; gifts in excess of the limit are taxable but no tax is due until lifetime taxable gifts total more than $11.2 million.
+In 2018, no tax is levied on annual gifts of up to $15,000 per donor, per recipient.
+Gifts in excess of the limit are taxable, but no tax is due until lifetime taxable gifts total more than $11.2 million.
 Any tax still due must be remitted when the donor dies and is incorporated into the decedent’s estate tax.
 (See also Estate tax.)

 Gini coefficient.
-A summary measure of how unequal is the distribution of income (or wealth or other quantity) across a given population.
+A summary measure of how unequal the distribution of income (or wealth or other quantity) is across a given population.
 It ranges from 0 (perfect equality) to 1 (perfect inequality); higher values thus indicate greater inequality.
 The coefficient is useful for comparing levels of inequality over time or across populations.
 Note, however, that two populations may have the same Gini coefficient and thus the same level of inequality overall, yet have differently shaped income distributions.

 GILTI. (see Global intangible low-taxed income).